okadash/shelib/README.md

 | **loadenv** | set global environmental variables.
 Global variable declaration is not recommended in shelib functions. use object referencing with `this` command. |

 ## callstack components
 These functions are reserved inside `callstack()`.
-If exist, they are invoked at once and several times.
-If you don't invoke *shiftstack()* inside your shelib function, all callstack component will be simplly invoked at one time and exit.
+If exist, they are invoked at one or more times.

 | name | description |
 | --- | --- |